Cynthia Stuen (PhD’87) Receives Columbia’s Alumni Medal

 “Our alums are an incredibly accomplished and effective force for social justice, as demonstrated by the remarkable work of Dr. Cynthia Stuen.
 I am humbled and absolutely delighted by the University’s recognition of her contributions to Columbia and to our School,” said Dean Melissa Begg.
 “I send her my heartfelt congratulations and sincere thanks for all she has done and continues to do for CSSW.”

 Since 2012, Stuen has been a member of the Columbia University Alumni Trustee Nominating Committee.
 She has served on the School of Social Work’s Alumni Doctoral Committee since 1987.
-She was an adjunct faculty member at the School and a field instructor for many years.
+She was an adjunct faculty member at the School and a practicum instructor for many years.

 Both on and off campus, Stuen has focused her career on the pursuit of better lives for older adults.
 While still a doctoral student, she launched a Retired Faculty Program through the Brookdale Center for Healthy Aging, linking retired faculty to impoverished communities where they might contribute.